kingreza/theswiftbook/chapters/data_types.md

 | [`Double`](double.md) | A value with fraction, such as *1.22* or *123.98* |

 In this section of The Swift Book you will learn about some of the most important and built-in data types that are used in almost every Swift project that you might be able to get your hands on.

+## Type Interface

+Swift doesn't require the programmer to define an explicit data type for values stored in constants or variables.